 Disadvantages, too, depend on options provided by your chosen vendor; it is important to check out the reliability and track record of your vendor.
 In this world of information overload, we tend to overlook invitations to participate in a survey or direct such invitations directly into our Spam folders.
 Privacy issues are often of concern, although credible research firms have sophisticated security systems in place.
 And, as with all questionnaires, there is no way to clarify questions.

 Also, will your survey be mobile-optimized for tablets like iPad and Samsung Galaxy and for mobile devices like iPhone and Android?
-Is your Information Technology Department really up to speed on the latest gadgets and apps?
+Is your Information Technology Department up to speed on the latest devices?

 4. How do you design the questionnaire and minimize the potential for errors?

 Every item on the questionnaire must relate to the intent or purpose of the questionnaire.
 It is tempting to throw in a few questions or items to ‘see what people think’, but resist that temptation.
 Include only those items that relate directly to the purpose of the questionnaire.